jakop345/cloudron-box/README.md

 * sudo adduser yellowtent
 ** This dummy user is required for supervisor 'box' configs

+* rmdirapp.sh should be callable without a password
+** Add a file called /etc/sudoers.d/yellowtent with the following contents: girish host = (root) NOPASSWD: /home/girish/yellowtent/box/src/rmappdir.sh

+   (replace the username and path to rmappdir.sh to match your environment)

+** Verify using rmdirapp.sh --check .
+This should print 'OK'

 Running
 -------
 * ./run.sh - this starts up nginx to serve up the webadmin